 A little more than a week later, on October 18, a committee, sent by the Continental Congress, and led by Benjamin Franklin, met with Washington, his staff, and delegates from Massachusetts, Connecticut, Rhode Island, and New Hampshire.
 This meeting resulted in the reorganization of the Army, the promise of more troops, and a system for supplying clothing and supplies for the Army.
 When the committee returned to Philadelphia, the plan was approved by Congress.

 Skirmish at Lechmere Point

 On November 9, 1775, Howe launched a small offensive, sending an expedition to Lechmere Point to seize cattle.
 Colonel William Thompson attacked them with his Pennsylvania militia, with support from the Massachusetts militia under the command of Colonel Benjamin Woodbridge and Colonel John Patterson.
-The British were only able to secure 10 head of cattle before they were driven back.
+The British were only able to secure 10 cattle before they were driven back.